rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 post.
 My posts to that sort of question were inevitably long screeds, so I wrote this document which will get referenced in any future replies of mine.

-If I had posted something different to each "how do I ..." post, each post would just have been a collection of quick half-formed thoughts.
+If I had posted something different to each "which language ..." question, each post would just have been a collection of quick half-formed thoughts.
 At least this way I will finally have a collection of **considered** half-formed thoughts!

 Programming is not about the language, it's about you
 -----------------------------------------------------